-GeoTracker Groundwater Ambient Monitoring and Assessment Program
+Groundwater Ambient Monitoring and Assessment Program (GAMA)

-Established in 2000, the Groundwater Ambient Monitoring and Assessment (GAMA) Program monitors groundwater quality throughout the state of California.
-The GAMA Program will create a comprehensive groundwater monitoring program throughout California and increase public availability and access to groundwater quality and contamination information.
-The GAMA Program receives data from a variety of monitoring entities including DWR, USGS, and the State Water Resources Control Board.
-In the Basin, three agencies submit data from monitoring wells for a suite of constituents including TDS, nitrates and nitrites, arsenic, and manganese.
+The State Water Resources Control Board (SWRCB) established the Groundwater Ambient Monitoring and Assessment (GAMA) Program to monitor groundwater quality throughout the state of California in 2020.
+The GAMA Program compiles and standardizes groundwater quality data across different regulatory agencies to increase public availability and access to data.
+This program also conducts groundwater studies related to groundwater vulnerability, groundwater quality for domestic wells and impact of non-point source contamination.
+The GAMA Program receives data from a variety of monitoring entities including DWR, USGS, and the SWRCB.
+In the Basin, these three agencies submit data from monitoring wells for a suite of constituents including TDS, nitrates and nitrites, arsenic, and manganese.